McWenker/Folk-Heroes/README.md

 ![FirstDemoGif](DemoImages/AIswarm.gif?raw=true "Just need to add some bullets, some traps, a few more monsters...")

+## Next Steps
+#### Command Modes
+   Only by mastering both Combat and Command, will you become a worthy Folk Hero...

+#### Building
+   Gatherers can collect things, now let's use their efforts to forge an empire...

+#### Abilities and Classes
+   Guns are only the beginning!
+Swords, spells, bombs, and much more is in the plan...

+#### More Art, A Story
+   Eventually this shit will have to have some kind of theme... right?

 ## Changelog
 #### 1/14/2019
 ##### Added AI state machine